Vishakha93/LeetCode/SystemDesign/Caching.md

 FIFO, LIFO, LRU, MRU (Most Recently Used), LFU, RR(Random Replacement)

 ### Examples
+Reladomo has an write-through object cache.
+It gurantees that cache will always be updated in a transaction.
+It supports 2 types of Caches

+1. Full Cache -> This is for tiny static tables.
+If you make changes in such tables, you will have to restart the app.
-Reladomo has an object cache.
-In case of partial cache, it will cache its results using soft references.
+2. Partial Cache -> Reladomo will not have re-read the same object over and over again.
+Once fetched in a transaction is enough.
+It will cache its results using soft references.
 If you know, you must go to the database, you can bypass the cache FooList list = new FooList(someOp);
 list.setBypassCache(true);